sweet-security/candystore/README.md

 The default parameters (chosen by simulations) are shards with 64 rows, each with 512 entries.
 The chances of collisions with these parameters are minimal, and they allow for ~90% utilization of the shard, while having relatively small header tables (32K entries, taking up 384KB).
-With the expected 90% utilization, it means you should be able to hold 29K keys per shard.
+With the expected 90% utilization, you should be expect to hold 29K keys per shard.

 The concept can be extended to a distributed database, by adding a layer of master-shards that select a server, followed by the normal sharding mechanism described above.